flyaflya/toolingForDS/mcIntegration.md

 Calculate the expected winnings using the assumption of the spinner game above.
 Do this 20 times for each of the three combinations of density functions with $N = 10000$.
 For each of the three combinations, keep track of the minimum expected value and maximum expected value that is reported when running the twenty runs.
 Create a three row data frame reporting the results and showing the range of output (i.e. the min value and max value) returned by the three different sampling distributions.
 Write a comment in the code ranking the efficiency of the three different sampling distributions.
 Upload your code that creates this data frame as a `.jl` file.

 ### Exercise 3
-In proofs A.20 and A.21 of https://cs.dartmouth.edu/wjarosz/publications/dissertation/appendixA.pdf, explain what mathematical concept is being used to from one each of the proof to the subsequent line of the proof.
+In proofs A.20 and A.21 of https://cs.dartmouth.edu/wjarosz/publications/dissertation/appendixA.pdf, explain what mathematical concept is being used to go from each line of the proof to the subsequent line of the proof.
 Upload a copy of the two proofs annotated with the mathematical concept being applied in each line as a PDF file.
 Example mathematical concepts include "law of total probability" or "sum of the variances equals variance of the sums for independent random variables".